 Signup today to receive our newsletter and stay in-the-know about all farm happenings.

 Massaro Community Farm is a nonprofit, certified organic farm on 57 acres of land deeded to the Town of Woodbridge in 2007 by the Massaro Family, who had farmed the land since 1916.

-Our farm operation serves a 200-member CSA and a weekly presence at area farmer’s markets.
+Our farm operation serves a 200-member CSA and has a weekly presence at area farmer’s markets.
 The farm includes ~42 acres of woods and wetlands along with 15 acres of fields, with 10 acres currently cultivated producing fruit, vegetables, flowers, and honey.
-Massaro’s organic vegetables complement dishes at area restaurants such as Heirloom, Miya’s Sushi, Caseus, and Zinc Modern American Kitchen.
+Massaro’s organic vegetables complement dishes at area restaurants such as Heirloom, Miya’s Sushi, Olmo, and Zinc Modern American Kitchen.